LorenzoFaccioli999/Kalman_Filter/README.md

 - Ensure that your compiler and vcpkg triplet (`x64-mingw-static` or `x64-windows`) match your system.
 - `VCPKG_ROOT` should point to the root of your vcpkg installation.
 - On Windows, run the C++ app from a terminal with `vcpkg` and your compiler in the `PATH`.
-- ImGui/ImPlot GUI features are optional and not required for CSV-based simulation and analysis.
+- ImGui/ImPlot GUI features are now fully supported for real-time visualization.